VARIABLE CHARGE SOIL CONFERENCE

 Key Features:

 - Distribution: Predominantly found in weathered regions with high rainfall, including parts of Africa, South America, and Southeast Asia.
-Less weathered soils that include allphanic and imogolitic minerals including Japan, NZ
+Less weathered soils that include volcanic/basaltic ash derived soils including Japan, NZ

-- Mineralogy: Composed of minerals such as allophanes, imogoloites, kaolinite, gibbsite, and oxides of iron and aluminum, which influence chemical retention and release.
+- Mineralogy: Composed of minerals such as allophanes, imogolites, kaolinite, gibbsite, and oxides of iron and aluminium, which influence chemical retention and release.

 Key themes on soils with variable charge: